 Taking stock of the above, certain issues regarding the legal implications of the Project and the Transport Cloud come to the fore.
 The first and most significant challenge is the patchwork of laws that give partial entitlements to data.
 In this fragmented regulatory landscape, there exist no general "rights" or "entitlements" on data that could be transferred to permit the exclusive use of data by others.
 Second, the upcoming legislative agenda laid out by the 2020 European Data Strategy regarding data access and sharing is a continuously evolving domain and present a complex web of rules.

-The two legislative proposals on a Data Governance Act ("DA") and Data Act ("DA") constitute the main pillars of the emerging EU data governance regime dealing with several aspects of data governance.
+The two legislative proposals on a Data Governance Act ("DGA") and Data Act ("DA") constitute the main pillars of the emerging EU data governance regime dealing with several aspects of data governance.
 Third, the contractual matters regarding data access and sharing present a complex nature due to the diversity of the types and data uses, technical tools and the legal status of the data holder.
-Fourth, the current rudimentary stage of the development and deployment of data governance mechanisms/models poses significant challenges and creates ambiguities about the legal form and administration of data spaces.
+Fourth, the current rudimentary stage of the development and deployment of data governance mechanisms/models poses significant challenges and creates ambiguities about the legal form and administration of data spaces2.
 Fifth, technical implementation of the rules and contracts relating to data access and sharing pose significant challenges.
 There exist no prior methodologies to efficiently incorporate norms into design choices or technical specifications.

-1.2 Purpose and the structure of the document
+1.2.
+Purpose and structure of the document

-This deliverable under Task 2.5 Data Governance Requirements focuses on data governance mechanisms/models and legal entitlements on data that affect data transactions.
+This deliverable under Task 2.5 Data Governance Requirements continues the research conducted for D2.7 focusing on data governance mechanisms/models and legal entitlements on data that affect data transactions and provides relevant recommendations.